techouse/alfred_workflow/README.md

 Check out the [auto-update example here](example/alfred_workflow_auto_update_example.dart).

-## :rocket: Building the workflow for production
+## 🚀 Building the workflow for production

 Dart scripts can be [easily compiled to standalone executables](https://dart.dev/tools/dart-compile) eliminating the need for any external prerequisites.